Shadow martingales -- a stochastic mass transport approach to the peacock problem: Introduction

 Our main results, Theorem \ref{thm:GenExist} and \ref{thm:LMAtlOptimal}, enlarge the perspective presented in Corollary \ref{thm:intro1} but are of the same nature.
 They in fact permit further parametrizations of $\mu_0$ and stress the optimal feature of our shadow martingales.

 To state Theorem \ref{thm:GenExist} we need to introduce the objects that will replace the specific parametrization $({\mu_0}_{|I_\alpha})_{\alpha\in [0,1]}$ and property \eqref{eq:ThmIntro1}.
 We start with the definition of shadows, the concept that will replace \eqref{eq:ThmIntro1}.
-To not overload the introduction we give a preliminary (but correct) definition and refer to Proposition \ref{prop:GeneralSchadow} where it is extended to a more general setting.
+To not overload the introduction we give a preliminary (but correct) definition in Proposition \ref{def:shadow} and refer to Proposition \ref{prop:GeneralSchadow} where it is extended to and proved in a more general setting.

 As before a martingale measure is a probability measure under which the canonical process is a martingale w.r.t.\ the filtration generated by the process.